Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Compartmentalize**

     As an :rsc-action: **Action**, you can instantly prepare a spell from your available class spell list (or spellbook, if you prepare spells from one) that you did not have prepared.
-This spell choice must be of a level for which you have :rsc-spell-slot: **Spell Slot**s.
+This spell choice must be of a level for which you have :rsc-spell-slot: **Spell Slots**.
 You then lose preparation of a different spell of your choice of equal or higher spell level.

     If you are multiclassed, you can only Flash Recall spells from a class that prepares spells.
-Once you use this ability, you must finish a short or long rest before you can use it again.
+Once you use this ability, you must finish a Short Rest or Long Rest before you can use it again.

 ### Grappler